Mental Health (Discrimination) Act 2013

-The Mental Health (Discrimination) Act 2013 (introduced into Parliament as the Mental Health (Discrimination) (No. 2) Bill) is an Act of Parliament of the United Kingdom introduced to the House of Commons by Gavin Barwell, the Conservative Member of Parliament (MP) for Croydon Central.
+The Mental Health (Discrimination) Act 2013 (c.
+8) is an act of the Parliament of the United Kingdom introduced to the House of Commons by Gavin Barwell, the Conservative Member of Parliament (MP) for Croydon Central.
+It was introduced into Parliament as the Mental Health (Discrimination) (No. 2) Bill.

 Legislative passage

 The bill passed its House of Commons second reading on 14 September 2012.

 Provisions

 There are four sections of the act.

 Section 1 ("Members of Parliament etc") removes from the Mental Health Act 1983 the provision that disqualifies from the House of Commons a member sectioned for over six months under that Act.
 Section 2 ("Jurors") qualifies the restrictions of jury members who are receiving mental health treatment.
 Section 3 ("Company directors") modifies regulations in relation to the employment of director's appointments.
 The final section gives the Secretary of State power to determine when the section relating to juries take effect; the other provisions came into force with royal assent.